RongzhengMa/tmall_repurchase_prediction/README.md

 **Limitations:** <br>
 1、there is extremly limited positive cases in raw data,exerting a huge risk of caputuring enough variation for prediction in cross-validation splits even ajusted by weighted measure or endeavors to avoid overfitting (decreasing n_estimators and max_depth while increasing min_samples_leaf and min_samples_splits)<br>
-2、the limited number of features at hand makes it hard to test different combination of feature subset (refer to the decreasing performance after restrict feature inputs)<be>
+2、the limited number of features at hand makes it hard to test different combination of feature subset (refer to the decreasing performance after restrict feature inputs)<br>

 ## Stacking Model